stefanpenner/ember-intl-messageformat-parser/README.md

-# Ember-intl-messageformat-parser
+# ember-intl-messageformat-parser

-A minimal wrapper around intl-messageformat-parser that allows for `import intl-messageformat-parser` within the context of an ember application.
+A thin wrapper around [intl-messageformat](https://github.com/yahoo/intl-messageformat-parser) that allows for `import IntlMessageFormatParser from 'intl-messageformat-parser';` from within your ember application.

 ## Installation